 Michael Bopp is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher.
 He brings his extensive government and private-sector experience to help clients navigate through the most difficult crises, often involving investigations as well as public policy and media challenges.
 He chairs the Congressional Investigations Subgroup and he is a member of the White Collar Defense and Investigations Crisis Management Practice Groups.
 He also co-chairs the firm’s Public Policy Practice Group and is a member of its Financial Institutions Practice Group.

 Congressional Investigations, Internal Investigations, and Other Investigations Experience

 Mr. Bopp has extensive experience representing clients in congressional, executive branch, and internal investigations.
-While on the Hill, Mr. Bopp led or played a key role in major investigations in both the Senate and House of Representatives, including four special investigations.
-In these capacities, he developed the strategy and set the agenda for numerous investigations, conducted more than 100 depositions and witness interviews, managed dozens of subpoenas and massive document discovery efforts, and orchestrated more than 100 committee hearings.
+During more than a decade on Capitol Hill, Mr. Bopp led or played a key role in major investigations in both the Senate and House of Representatives, including four special investigations.
+In these capacities, he developed the strategy and set the agenda, and managed the discovery efforts for numerous investigations and orchestrated more than 100 committee hearings.

 Mr. Bopp has extensive knowledge of both legislative and regulatory processes, as well as of the powers and authorities of Congressional committees and has testified as an expert on Congressional investigations before Congress.
-He currently chairs the ABA’s Committee on Legislative Process and Government Investigations.
+He currently chairs the ABA’s Committee on Legislative Process and Congressional Investigations.
 His contacts are extensive and strong in both Republican and Democratic circles.

 Since joining Gibson, Dunn in 2008, Mr. Bopp has defended clients in dozens of Congressional and other investigations and has prepared numerous CEOs and other top executives for committee hearings, depositions, and interviews.
 He also brings his more than two decades of investigations experience to bear on internal investigations on important matters for a variety of clients.